 SCION is located in Rotorua near the Redwood Forest and many of its employees already owned dogs.
 “Using their “exercise time” to also exercise their dogs was a natural consideration – and fortunately for us we have plenty of space here to allow for dog kennels,” Tane added.
 The policy at SCION does not allow dogs in buildings, unless they are seeing-eye dogs, and they must be either on leash or tied up while they are on the campus.

 Apparently, SCION’s staff love the policy.
 “The dogs help motivate them to get some fresh air/exercise and as we all know – this helps overall wellness,” Tane said.
 She admits that there have been a few ‘grumbles’ about barking or an owner’s failure to clean up after his or her dog, but only a few.
 “These are very rare and even those who don’t have dogs just love seeing them around – it adds to the feeling of being part of a community,” she added.

-“Pet presence may serve as a low-cost, wellness intervention readily available to many organisations and may enhance organisational satisfaction and perceptions of support.
+“Pet presence may serve as a low-cost, wellness intervention readily available to many organizations and may enhance organizational satisfaction and perceptions of support.
 Of course, it is important to have policies in place to ensure only friendly, clean and well-behaved pets are present in the workplace,” Barker cautioned.